MelinMehrani/Polyp-Segmentation/README.md

-<b>Colorectal polyp Segmentation using Kvasir-SEG dataset
+<b>Colorectal polyp Segmentation using Kvasir-SEG dataset and U-Net architecture